List of Marvel Comics characters: N: Donyell Taylor

 Donyell and Silhouette quit the New Warriors soon after and moved to Chicago.
 This was the last time that they were seen for several years.
-The next time Donyell shows up, he has apparently been seeing Gambit's ex-wife Belladonna for a few months.
+The next time Donyell shows up, he has apparently been seeing Gambit's ex-wife Bella Donna for a few months.
 No one knows what exactly happened between Silhouette and Bandit in Chicago that caused them to separate.
 It is clear by their conversation at Dwayne's grave site that they are no longer a couple.

-After the Stamford accident, Donyell Taylor had taken over the Taylor Foundation at the death of his half-brother.
+During "Civil War", Dwayne Taylor is killed by Nitro and Donyell Taylor takes over the Taylor Foundation.
 It is also revealed that Donyell suffered from a car accident that caused his legs to be amputated.
 Donyell denies involvement in the latest incarnation of the New Warriors.
 However, he reveals that a large amount of money was drained from the Taylor Foundation against his wishes and only he and his brother Dwayne had access to those accounts.

 Later it is revealed that Donyell Taylor did not, in fact, lose his legs at all.
 The last panel shows him standing up and staring out of a window, with the image of Night Thrasher behind him, suggesting that he took his brother's alias and costume, and now leads the New Warriors.
 Apparently, Dwayne and Donyell reconciled at some point, as he is seen expressing regret for the earlier hostility in their relationship at Dwayne's grave.

 Donyell considered disbanding the New Warriors after teammate Longstrike was murdered by one of the members of the new Zodiac.
 The remaining members convince him not to.
 Donyell has problems with Wondra sowing seeds of dissent among the rest of the group.
 Donyell frequently disappears during battles and does not divulge his comings and goings with his teammates.
 He downloaded information from Machinesmith, who he claimed was creating a techno-organic virus.

 It is revealed that Donyell has taken in abused children and teenagers such as Kaz, Aja, and Grace to help him by making them members of the New Warriors support staff.
 They have helped in turning one of Arcade's former hideouts into a base for the team.
 He rescued each of them from abusive environments and has been trying to give them a new life.